Quabena/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c - Is a C program that prints the 9 times table,starting with 0
-10-add.c - Is a C program that adds two integers and returns the result 11-print_to_98.c - Is a C program that prints all natural numbers from n to 98
+10-add.c - Is a C program that adds two integers and returns the result 11-print_to_98.c - Is a C program that prints all natural numbers from n to 98 100-times_table.c - Is a C program that prints the n times table, starting with 0